CI/CD Pipeline

 }

-terraform validate # validates the configuration incl. the syntax of your flows
+terraform validate # Validate both the configuration and your flows

-terraform apply -auto-approve # deploys your flows - can be used in a CI/CD process
+terraform apply -auto-approve # Deploy your flows automatically

 Was this page helpful?